Current Understanding of the Potential Mechanism of Action of the Investigational Therapy Multikine® (Leukocyte Interleukin, Injection)

 Potential effect on recurrence of cancer: Tumor cells can persist after treatment with radiation, chemotherapy and surgery.
 The persistence of tumor cells is believed to be partly responsible for cancer recurrence.

-The Multikine investigational therapy is injected around the tumor and in the vicinity of the draining local lymph nodes because these are the areas in which metastases are believed to be most likely develop and where the cancer may recur in most cancer patients with this disease.
-Preliminary data from early-phase studies suggest that the Multikine investigational therapy possibly could enable the immune system to have a potential anti-tumor response before tumor recurrence can occur.
+The Multikine investigational therapy is injected around the tumor and in the vicinity of the draining local lymph nodes because these are the areas in which metastases are believed to most likely develop and where the cancer may recur in most cancer patients with this disease.
+Preliminary data from early-phase studies and support from survival data derived from the Phase III study suggest that the Multikine investigational therapy possibly could enable the immune system to have a potential anti-tumor response before tumor recurrence can occur or if it recurs it may be better able to “keep it in check”.
 The following depicts CEL-SCI’s current understanding based on available and published data of how this may occur.
-The hypotheses represented in these figures were formulated from and depict the clinical and pathology data collected during Phase I and Phase II clinical trials (Timar et al 2003 and 2005) and our current understanding of these preliminary data.
-Our ongoing Phase III trial is testing the hypothesis that Multikine treatment, administered prior to standard of care treatment regimen, will improve overall survival as compared to SOC treated control, enhance the local/regional control of the disease and reduce the rate of disease progression in patients with squamous cell carcinoma of the head and neck.
+The hypotheses represented in these figures were formulated from and depict the clinical and pathology data collected during Phase I and Phase II clinical trials (Timar et al 2003 and 2005), and our current understanding of these preliminary data.
+The completed Phase III trial tested the hypothesis that Multikine treatment, administered prior to standard of care treatment regimen, will improve overall survival as compared to SOC only treated control, enhance the local/regional control of the disease and reduce the rate of disease progression in patients with squamous cell carcinoma of the head and neck.
 CEL-SCI’s Phase III trial is designed to develop the substantial evidence required by FDA to definitively establish that Multikine is a useful drug to treat head and neck cancer.
-A large amount of pathology data will also be collected during this trial to confirm the Phase I and Phase II pathology findings and prove the correctness of CEL-SCI’s understanding of how Multikine may possibly bring about its effects.
+A large amount of pathology data has also been collected during this trial to confirm the Phase I and Phase II pathology findings and prove CEL-SCI’s understanding of how Multikine may possibly bring about its effects.